 For New (first-time) Freshmen:

-Entering freshmen who are considering pursuing a career in pharmacy are encouraged to review the section Pursuing Pre-Pharmacy Courses vs. Pursuing a Bachelor’s Degree.
-Understanding this distinction and making some preliminary decisions regarding academic plans will assist in the provision of accurate and timely academic advising which takes into account all of a student’s academic goals.
+Entering freshmen who are considering pursuing a career in pharmacy are encouraged to review the College of Arts & Sciences website to understand and make preliminary decisions regarding academic plans; this will assist in the provision of accurate and timely academic advising which takes into account all of a student’s academic goals.
 Additional information regarding application to Cleveland State can be found here.

 For Transfer Students: